royanikseresht/WebLegacy/README.md

 ## **License**

-This project is open source and available under the [MIT License](LICENSE).
+This project is NOT open source.

 ---